Valeria Lynch: 2000s

-In March 2008 she presented the show Bien Argentino, drawing over 60,000 spectators, where she shared the stage with Raul Lavie and Laura Fidalgo.
+In March 2008, Lynch presented the show Bien Argentino, drawing over 60,000 spectators, where she shared the stage with Raul Lavie and Laura Fidalgo.

-In April 2009 she debuted again with Nito Artaza and together with Chico Novarro from the review show Arráncame la risa.
+In April 2009, Lynch debuted again with Nito Artaza and together with Chico Novarro from the review show Arráncame la risa.
 In November of that same year she presented her show Cada 'dia more Valeria', summoning more than 15,000 people at the Gran Rex theater in Buenos Aires, with the presence of Estela Raval, Pimpinela and Palito Ortega.

-During the summer of 2010 she was the main attraction of the magazine "Carnaval de Estrellas" in the town of Carlos Paz, in the province of Cordoba, Argentina, and leading the box office with 60,000 viewers.
+During summer 2010, Lynch was the main attraction of the magazine "Carnaval de Estrellas" in the town of Carlos Paz, in the province of Cordoba, Argentina, and leading the box office with 60,000 viewers.
 Her interpretation of the song "Grande Amore", which was a hit in the voice of Mina Mazzini, was one of the most celebrated musical boxes.

-In November 2010 she hit the commercial market, after 5 years of silence, with the album Todo o Nada.
+In November 2010, Lynch entered the commercial market, after 5 years of silence, with the album Todo o Nada.
 Produced by Horacio Lanzi and with a return to the style that led her to fame.
 The day of its release the CD was awarded the gold certification and sold-out in performance at the Gran Rex theatre in Buenos Aires for 5 functions.

-During the summer of 2010 she was the main attraction of the magazine Star Carnival in the city of Carlos Paz, in the province of Córdoba, Argentina, and led the box office with 60,000 spectators.
+During summer 2010, Lynch was the main attraction of the magazine Star Carnival in the city of Carlos Paz, in the province of Córdoba, Argentina, and led the box office with 60,000 spectators.
 Her rendition of the song Grande Amore which was a success in the voice of Italian singer Mina, was one of the most celebrated musical shows.

-In 2011 Valeria Lynch toured shows in Argentina, Paraguay and Uruguay.
+In 2011, Lynch toured shows in Argentina, Paraguay and Uruguay.

 In August, she launched her fragrance Loba, a name inspired by the song "Como una Loba" (1985).
 In November of the same year she began a tour of presentations by US, Argentina and Uruguay with her new tour "Loba".

-During 2012 Valeria participated as a juror of TV shows "Cantando por un Sueño" and "Soñando por Cantar," broadcast on Channel 13.
+During 2012, Lynch participated as a juror of TV shows "Cantando por un Sueño" and "Soñando por Cantar," broadcast on Channel 13.
 Later in the year, she presented her new show "Valeria Vale" at Teatro Gran Rex, managing to gather more than 15,000 people in 5 functions.